qminor/qlens-beta/README.md

 Upgrades since Nov.
 12:

 1. There are two new variables that are relevant to using the image plane chi-square: 'chisq\_mag\_threshold' and 'chisq\_imgsep\_threshold'.
 The latter tells the chi-square to ignore duplicate images with separations smaller than the given threshold, while the former ignores images fainter than the given magnification threshold.
-Both are zero by default, but probably chisq\_imgsep\_threshold = 1e-3 is a reasonable value in most cases--I find that the duplicate images always seem to have separations smaller than this.
+Both are zero by default, but probably chisq\_imgsep\_threshold = 1e-3 is a reasonable value in most cases&mdash;I find that the duplicate images always seem to have separations smaller than this.
 Usually increasing the number of splittings around critical curves (using 'cc\_splitlevels) will get rid of duplicate "phantom" images, but it slows down the image searching.
 So setting the above threshold may be a useful alternative.

 2. The image plane chi-square function (for point image modeling) can now be parallelized with MPI if multiple source points are being fit to.
-This can significantly reduce the time for each chi-square evaluation if you lens model requires integration (which is true for the NFW or Sersic models, e.g.).
+This can significantly reduce the time for each chi-square evaluation if you lens model requires numerical integration to calculate deflections (which is true for the NFW or Sersic models, e.g.).
 As an example, if you are modeling four source points, you can split the work among up to four MPI processes.
 To do this, e.g. with four processes, run qlens as follows:

 		mpirun -n 4 qlens script.in -g1